2020 Bahrain Grand Prix: Post-race

-Investigation
+Grosjean crash investigation

 In March 2021 the FIA released findings from their investigation into Grosjean's accident.
 The report concluded that the fire had been caused by a separation of fuel supply connection from the safety bladder, but that all driver safety measures functioned as expected.
 The report recommended reviews of fuel cell, survival cell and steering column construction specifications, as well as power unit mounting, fire suppression systems, and the effectiveness of drivers' gloves and helmet visors.
 Further research into barrier, driver warning, and firefighting systems was also recommended.

 The FIA's research project to improve the heat resistance of drivers' gloves resulted in four racewear suppliers trialling new gloves at the 2021 Turkish Grand Prix.